Tomb of Clytemnestra: Excavations

 The tomb is named after Clytemnestra, wife of king Agamemnon of Mycenae who led the Greek expedition against Troy.
 Similarly, a number of Mycenaean tholos tombs were named after mythical persons of the local ruling dynasties, like Atreus and Aegisthus.
 The ancient Greek geographer Pausanias referred to the location of the tombs of Clytemnestra and Aegisthus a little further from the walls of Mycenae, as they were not judged fit to be buried within the walls due to the murder of king Agamemnon.

-19th century archaeologist Heinrich Schliemann followed this passage of Pausanias and searched at the vicinity of Mycenae for their tombs.
+During the Ottoman rule of Greece the tomb was raided by Veli Pasha.
+Later 19th century archaeologist Heinrich Schliemann followed this passage of Pausanias and searched at the vicinity of Mycenae for their tombs.
+Schliemann was the first to excavate the site.
 Excavations in the 1960s led to the discovery of the surrounding walls of the tomb.
 In the dromos, a woman's grave was found in addition to accompanying artifacts; two mirrors, ornaments and beads.
 However, the inner burial chamber was found looted and empty.

-Lord William Taylour suggested that the tomb may have been king Agamemnon’s.
+Lord William Taylour suggested that the tomb may have been king Agamemnon's.
 It has been also claimed that the tomb had no occupant at all due to the destruction of Mycenae that occurred sometime during the mid-to-late 13th century BC.